Our Story - Young People's Experiences in their words

 What we do

 Khulisa works with young people in schools, prisons and in the community.
-We help them to understand and tackle the root-cause of their violent and anti-social behaviours.
-We do this by placing wellbeing at the heart of rehabilitation; we provide intensive therapeutic support to help young people build self-awareness and emotional resilience.Learn more
+We deliver intensive, therapeutic group programmes for young people to explore the root causes of their emotional distress.
+We also train professionals, parents and carers in how to create nurturing, trauma-informed environments for young people.
+We place wellbeing at the heart of rehabilitation; we provide intensive therapeutic support to help young people build self-awareness and emotional resilience.Learn more

 Our Values are to